aaryanpaull/Roadit/README.md

 VIDEO OF PROTOTYPE: https://drive.google.com/file/d/1z_QRsAWXPfBbJJowPNa-rlv1jz8Kgicb/view?usp=drive_link

-Roadit is a mobile-first web app that lets citizens report road issues like potholes or waterlogging with GPS-tagged photos and severity levels.
+Roadit is a web app that lets citizens report road issues like potholes or waterlogging with GPS-tagged photos and severity levels.
 Using Google Maps API and auto-escalation logic, it tracks reports, boosts transparency, and holds municipal bodies accountable via public dashboards.

 **Roadit — Citizen-Powered Road Issue Reporter**

-Roadit is a mobile-first web app that empowers citizens to report road irregularities (like potholes, waterlogging, or broken roads all identified by AI when picture upload by civillian) with GPS-tagged images and severity classification.
+Roadit is a web app that empowers citizens to report road irregularities (like potholes, waterlogging, or broken roads all identified by AI when picture upload by civillian) with GPS-tagged images and severity classification.
 It creates a transparent, accountable, and data-driven channel to bridge the gap between the public and municipal authorities.

 **🔍 Problem**